 Tip 27 – in Arabian culture, the left hand is considered unclean.
 You should always use your right hand for opening doors, passing over or receiving things, eating and shaking hands.
 If you’re a leftie living in Dubai this might take some getting used to!

 Getting around is like anywhere else in the world – you can walk, cycle, get taxis, use public transport or buy your own car.

 Due to the intense heat, most people living in Dubai opt for the air conditioned taxis and public transport.
 If you do want your own car, you can often get good deals from expats leaving the country, looking to make a quick sale.

 Tip 65 – if you’re travelling by the Metro, keep in mind that there are different carriages for different types of travel.
 If you’re male, avoid the women and children only cabin!
 If you’ve paid for standard travel, don’t get in the luxury Gold cabin!
 You’ll be fined for being in the wrong class.
 Prices are low by Western standards, so we’d recommend paying the bit extra to travel in Gold – especially on hot, sweaty days.

 Tip 66.
 Passengers are permitted to carry 2 items of luggage on a Metro train (one large suitcase and one piece of hand baggage).
 Eating, chewing and drinking are not allowed.Pribi from our Dubai Office

-If you're moving to Dubai from the UK, you may need your documents legalising for your residence visa.
-Vital Consular can help, so if you need us, we're here to assist.
-We’ve got knowledge of the attestation process for most countries, so our experience colleagues across the globe can answer all of your queries.
-If you have an enquiry, you can give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.
+We’ve got knowledge of the attestation process for most countries, so our experienced colleagues across the globe can answer any queries you have.
+If you've got an enquiry, you can give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.